supervisely/developer-portal/app-development/neural-network-integration/train/training-dashboard.md

 ```

 ## Additional notes
-Environment variable `SLY_APP_DATA_DIR` in `src.globals` used for provide access for app files when app will be finished.
+Environment variable `SLY_APP_DATA_DIR` in `src.globals` is used to provide access to app files when the app will be finished.
-If something went wrong in your training process at any moment - you wont loose checkpoints and other important artefacts.
+If something went wrong in your training process at any moment - you won't lose checkpoints and other important artifacts.
 They will be available by SFTP.